pinohu/DYNASTY/Ohu_Legacy_Codex_Master.md

 ---

-# Chapter 1: The Dynasty Manifesto
+# Chapter 1: The Legacy Manifesto

 # Chapter 1: The Enterprise Manifesto